Mammoth (TV series): Cast and characters

-Following the pilot, that led to the casting of Joseph Marcell.
-In addition, Sian Gibson was added to the cast as Mel Jones, "the mother of one of [Mammoth's] pupils".
+That led to the casting of Joseph Marcell.
+Following the pilot, Sian Gibson was added to the cast as Mel Jones, "the mother of one of [Mammoth's] pupils".
 She said: "This is a comedy, but its also got plenty of heart with family and friendship at its core.
 Mike is a joy to work with on set, he is so generous and kind and really pulled the cast together."
-Meanwhile, Mali Ann Rees was re-cast as Mammoth's fellow teacher, Lucy Manford, saying: "I really enjoy working with Mike, he’s been working on this for many years so seeing his vision come into fruition has been very inspiring."
+Meanwhile, Mali Ann Rees was re-cast as Mammoth's fellow teacher, Lucy Manford, although renamed 'Mansford' following the pilot.
+She said: "I really enjoy working with Mike, he’s been working on this for many years so seeing his vision come into fruition has been very inspiring."

 A pair of new cast members were announced for series two: Al Roberts as Mel’s new love interest, Michael - and Dylan Malyn as Nathan, Mel’s nephew and new boss.